Top 10 Things to Do on the Great Ocean Road, VIC

 Image: Otway Fly Treetop Adventures

-For those who dare to fly, Otway Fly’s Zipline Tour takes the experience to a whole new level — but it’s not for the faint-hearted.
-Suspended 30 metres above the ground, you’ll zip through the treetops from station to station, accompanied by a guide to narrate the points of interest along the way.
-The 2.5-hour experience is exhilarating, educational and a whole lot of fun!
+Now for the flying-through-the-air bit.
+Otway Fly’s Zipline Tour takes the experience to a whole new level — but it’s not for the faint-hearted.
+Suspended 30 metres above the ground, you’ll zip from station to station accompanied by a guide who narrates about points of interest along the way.
+The 2.5-hour experience is exhilarating, educational, and a lot of fun!

 Apollo Bay makes the perfect central base from which to explore the beauty of the Great Ocean Coast and the surrounding Otway Ranges.
-While there’s no dearth of accommodation options in this laid-back town, the Comfort Inn The International is an excellent choice.
+While there’s no dearth of accommodation options in this laid-back town, The International Motel is an excellent choice.

 Ten of the best things to do on the Great Ocean Road

 With a truly central location right opposite the gorgeous beach, the hotel is a short walk from all the town’s restaurants and bars and right next door to the renowned Great Ocean Road Brewhouse.
-The extremely well facilitated rooms are much more spacious than you would expect.
-Even the standard options offer a separate lounge area and very large bathroom.
-Features include a fridge, microwave, toaster and tea and coffee facilities.
-The free Wi-Fi is a nice bonus.
+The rooms are much more spacious than you would expect, and even the standard options offer a separate lounge area and very large bathroom.
+Features include a fridge, microwave, toaster, and tea and coffee-making facilities.
+The free Wi-Fi is a boon for overseas travellers.

 Browse our range of Great Ocean Road tours and experiences here.

 Do you have any suggestions to add to our list of the best things to do on the Great Ocean Road?
-We would love to hear from you.
-Please leave a comment below.
+Join the conversation on our Facebook page.

 Cover image: Visit Victoria.
 Additional images: Bigstock